JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/arrays.md

 <div class="admonition-body">
 ```

-Create two vectors: vector of all odd positive integers smaller than `10` and vector of all even positive integers smaller than `10`.
+Create two vectors: vector of all odd positive integers smaller than `10` and vector of all even positive integers smaller than or equal to `10`.
 Then concatenate these two vectors horizontally and fill the third row with `4`.

 ```@raw html
 </div></div>